 Your Guide To Common Pests In Atlanta, GA

 The best way to enjoy your Atlanta backyard to its fullest potential is to partner with a local pest control expert!
-Regular, professional pest control services will reduce the number of outdoor pests that thrive in Georgia and regularly take over our outdoor spaces.
+Regular, professional pest control services will reduce the number of outdoor pests that thrive in the Atlanta, Georgia area and regularly take over our outdoor spaces.
 Enjoy summer evenings without having to swat away our area’s toughest outdoor pests with the help of GeoMosquito!

 To reduce the number of mosquitoes and other pests on your property, we will work closely with you.
 Our professionals will help you make changes around your property that will make it less appealing to outdoor pests.
 They will also perform eco-friendly services using the latest technology to eliminate pests and make your outdoor space as comfortable as possible for you and your family.

 Use the following pest control guide to learn more about our area’s most common outdoor pests!

 Another outdoor pest that thrives in the warm, humid weather found in Georgia is the flea.
 These tiny terrors can take over yards and homes, and their itchy bites make people and animals miserable.
 In Georgia, fleas are a year-round problem, both in our yards and houses.
 Fleas are ectoparasites that feed on the blood of warm-blooded animals as their sole source of nutrition.
 Though they will bite and feed on our blood if we are around, their preferred hosts are animals like dogs, cats, rodents, raccoons, skunks, and other wild animals.
 Year-round flea control for your pets and your yard is the best way to keep these pests at bay, protecting you and your pets from their itchy bites and the diseases and parasites they spread.